 Longevity: Most kids will fit until about age 6.

 Note: Installation can often be tricky!
-In some vehicles you’ll need to use a locking clip and/or the double seat back recline trick.
+In many vehicles you’ll need to use a locking clip and/or the double seat back recline trick.
+Also requires changes to straps, crotch buckle, and base over time which means reinstalling several times, and this can be annoying especially if installation is difficult.

-Note: Not recommended for rear-facing: The Radian does not meet our criteria for a recommended narrow rear-facing convertible car seat because its rear-facing seat belt installation often does not yield a tight result and because when installed with LATCH, does not accommodate another car seat next to it.
+Note: Not recommended for rear-facing: The Radian does not meet our criteria for a recommended narrow rear-facing convertible car seat because its rear-facing seat belt installation often does not yield a tight result and because when installed with LATCH, doesn’t accommodate another car seat next to it.

 Easy LATCH installation can be completed in under 3 minutes.